VIU/LIVES Winter School - Life Course and Vulnerabilities

 Disciplines involved are Psychology, Sociology, Social Psychology, Life-span Psychology, Social Demography and Social Policy, Statistics and Socioeconomics, depending on the tutors and the workshop contents.
 The common topic of the workshops is vulnerability across the life course.

-1. Life course influences on educational disparities in health behaviours
+1. Life course lens on cognitive decline in later life

-- Stéphane Cullati, University of Geneva & University of Fribourg
+- Stéphane Cullati, LIVES Centre, University of Fribourg

 2. The impact of age-related stereotypes on (cognitive) ageing: myth or reality?